Breast Lift or Breast Reduction? Your Surgical Options explained

 There are four types of breast surgery possible to remedy sagging breasts and downward-facing nipples, although one is known as a breast reduction rather than a breast lift.
 It does, however, inherently include a breast and nipple lift.

-An augmentation on its own for mild ptosis (sagging).
-This can somewhat elevate the nipples, but which may lead to future further sagging if the skin is lax.
+A Breast Implant Augmentation on its own can be used for mild ptosis (sagging) can somewhat elevate the nipples, but which may lead to future further sagging if the skin is lax.
+See before and after photos of Breast Augmentation.

 Choosing between a breast lift, a breast lift with implants, or a breast reduction can be difficult to decide.
 This is something that will be covered in your consultation with your plastic surgeon.
 However, there are some ways you can tell at home, whether you need a breast lift or breast reduction.